phillipdavidstearns/PGTE_5585_F2019/syllabus.md

 			<p>
 				<strong>Midterm Assigned</strong><br>
 				<ul>
-					<li>Come up with a creative project idea for midterm—can be based on inspiration you found for Assignment 1</li>
+					<li>Come up with a creative project idea for midterm---can be based on inspiration you found for Assignment 1</li>
 					<li>You are required to use minimum of two inputs and two outputs.</li>
 					<li>Publish research on the circuits you need to create</li>
 					<li>Develop bock diagrams, schematics</li>